 That said, here is a detailed breakdown of each step

-As noted, the pultrusion process involves pulling the necessary raw materials through a heated die, which means that the reinforced fibers need to be in continuous form.
+As noted, the pultrusion process pulls the required raw materials through a heated die, so the reinforcing fibers must be in continuous form.

 In most cases, either rolls of filament known as rovings or continuous strand mats are used.
-They provide the tensile strength required to pull the rest of the fiber reinforcements through the die.
+They provide the tensile strength needed to pull the remaining fiber reinforcements through the die.

 That said, the first pultrusion process step involves feeding the continuous roving filaments or mats into the machinery through the preforming guides.